A Complete Guide to ESG Program Management

-If your organization's strategy is aligned with any of these drivers - or any others that may not be listed here - this guide is an excellent resource to help you manage your ESG projects.
+If your organization’s strategy is aligned with any of these drivers - or any others that may not be listed here - this guide is an excellent resource to help you implement & manage an ESG program.

 This e-book provides seven steps to take as you create an ESG strategy, as well as some questions to consider.
-On the pages that follow, we provide more details on each step and delve into background you may find useful in forming your case.
+On the pages that follow, we provide more details on each step and delve into background you may find useful in shaping and managing your program.

-At a glance, below are the steps we recommend you take, topics for you to consider, and some of the questions to ask as you define your company's business case for creating an ESG strategy.
-Please note that while the steps are presented in a general order, they should be considered in relation to each other throughout the process, and adjustments should be made to fit your organization's specific needs.
+At a glance, below are the steps we recommend you take, topics for you to consider, and some of the questions to ask as you begin to define and implement your ESG strategy.
+Please note that while the steps are presented in a general order, they should be considered in relation to each other throughout the process, and adjustments should be made to fit your organization’s specific needs.

 Step OneSet Overall Goals